HIPAA Compliant Mental Health Telehealth

 As a mental health professional working in today’s social climate, you’re probably seeing explosive growth in the demand for your services.
 People are finally beginning to accept that it’s perfectly ok and even necessary to seek the mental health help they deserve and as a provider, that’s great news for you.

 But how will you keep up with this demand?
 Offering mental health telehealth using an easy and secure platform like HIPAA Video will be a key driver of your success in this landscape.
-Mental health telehealth means that you can accommodate far more clients, helping you boost your practice’s profit and offering you the scheduling flexibility you’ve always been looking for.
+Mental health telehealth means that you can accommodate far more clients, helping you boost your practice’s profit and offering you the scheduling flexibility you’ve always been looking for, all while maintaining HIPAA (Health Insurance Portability and Accountability Act of 1996) compliance.
 Plus, with the uncertainty around the Covid 19 pandemic, mental health telehealth offers both you and your clients the safety of social distancing so there is no disruption to your practice or to your clients’ lives.

 How Mental Health Telehealth can improve your practice